Covariate-informed latent interaction models: Addressing geographic & taxonomic bias in predicting bird-plant interactions: Bird--plant interactions in the Atlantic Forest

-In \cref{fig:results_short}, we show estimates for the probability of interaction based on both models for a subset of the taxonomic families (bird/plant families with at least 5/8 species), illustrated using the vertical and horizontal blue lines.
-The complete results are shown in Supplement \ref{supp_sec:app_results} but the conclusions remain unchanged, and the complete list of species in the order shown is included in Supplement \ref{supp_sec:list_species}.
-The results from the two methods have important differences.
-According to our method (\cref{fig:results_short_ours}), species within the same family form similar interactions, as evidenced by the taxonomically-structured posterior interaction probabilities, where the blue lines separate the posterior interaction probabilities in clusters with similar values.
-In contrast, results from the alternative method that employs covariates directly (\cref{fig:results_short_covs}) indicate that some species interact with most other species and some species with none, as evidenced by {\it rows and columns} that are mostly close to one or zero.
-Since we do not expect this ``all or none'' structure in species interactions, results from the covariate model seem untrustworthy, and indicate that this model might rely on covariates too heavily.
-Species within the same family can belong to different genera, but we refrain from including genera information in the figure to ease visualization.
-However, we observed that clusters of posterior interaction probabilities from the latent factor model within a pair of species families generally corresponded to species organization by genera.
-The taxonomic structure in the results from our method is further supported by the posterior means (95\% credible intervals) for $\rho_\latB$ and $\rho_\latP$ which were 0.965 $(0.929, 0.988)$ and 0.981 $(0.961, 0.994)$, respectively.
+In \cref{fig:results_short}, we show estimates for the probability of interaction for species in the largest taxonomic families.
+According to our model (\cref{fig:results_short_ours}), species in the same family form similar interactions as evidenced by the taxonomically-structured posterior interaction probabilities where the blue lines separate them in clusters with similar values.
+In contrast, results from the alternative approach that employs covariates directly (\cref{fig:results_short_covs}) indicate that some species interact with most other species and some species with none, as evidenced by {\it rows and columns} that are mostly close to one or zero.
+Since we do not expect this ``all or none'' structure in species interactions, results from the covariate approach seem untrustworthy, and indicate that it might rely on covariates too heavily.
+Species within the same family can belong to different genera, though genera are not shown in the figure to ease visualization.
+However, we observed that clusters of posterior interaction probabilities from the latent factor model within the depicted taxonomic families generally correspond to species organization by genera, supporting that interactions are taxonomically structured.
+The taxonomic structure is further supported by posterior means (95\% credible intervals) for $\rho_\latB$ and $\rho_\latP$ which were 0.97 $(0.947, 0.988)$ and 0.95 $(0.935, 0.97)$, respectively.
+In Supplement \ref{supp_sec:app_results} we show that the results remain unchanged when using an alternative specification of the intra-species correlation matrix based on species' taxonomic relationships.